Ultimate Guide to Alaska State Bar Exam

 Results will be released approximately 90 days after the exam.

-How many times can I take the bar exam in Alaska?
+How many times can I take the Alaska Bar Exam?

 There is no limit to how many times you can take the UBE in Alaska.